jvmvik/jspl/README.md

 ---

 I do not like Jade or whatever short HTML template engine.
 I understand why it's a good solution for basic website.
-But it does not mix well with complex HTML + Javascript Framework like AngularJS.
+But Jade do not mix well with complex HTML + Javascript Framework like AngularJS.
 Also, I think software developer should generally minimize the number of transformation that must be done to produce an output.
+And I have a pretty bad experience with EJS.
+For example EJS fails badly if you try to run a simple if condition.

 Roadmap
 ---